Wandalen/wTools/module/core/format_tools/docs/pattern/001_fallback_chain.md

 **Benefits**: Zero runtime cost; failures caught at compile time; call sites remain clean with no conditional logic; new fallback levels can be added by extending the chain.

-**Trade-offs**: Compile error messages for unsatisfied chains can be complex; the chain depth is fixed at compile time (not dynamically adjustable); understanding the dispatch requires familiarity with trait resolution.
+**Trade-offs**: Compile error messages for unsatisfied chains can be complex; the chain depth is fixed at compile time (not dynamically adjustable); understanding the dispatch requires familiarity with compile-time interface dispatch.

 ### Cross-References